HaisiYi/Bayexer/README.md

 * **-a**    the pre-index1 adapter sequence [GATCGGAAGAGCACACGTCTGAACTCCAGTCAC]
 * **-b**    the pre-index2 adapter sequence [AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT]

-The pre-index adapter sequences are crucial for Bayexer, you should make sure they are exactly correct for your input data.
-The sequence information is available at Illumina website.
-The default values are compatible with most of Illumina TrueSeq Kits.
+The pre-index adapter sequences are CRUCIAL for Bayexer, you should MAKE SURE they are exactly CORRECT for your input data.
+The sequence information of the official library building kits is available at Illumina website.
+The default values of Bayexer are compatible with most of Illumina TrueSeq Kits.

 * **-u**    use last N bases of the pre-index sequence in the search [8]

 This parameter indicates how many bases of the adapter adjacent to the 5'-end of index are used in the training set search process.
 Recommendation: 7-12 for double-index data, and 12-18 for single-index data.
+Tip: the MORE the BETTER on the amount of found training records for each sample.
+If you found some of the samples have low amounts (eg. lower than 100) of training records, try setting lower values on the -u and -n parameters (but not too low, never lower than 7).

 * **-d**    the relative direction of the index 2 and its upstream adapter sequence (ff or fr) [ff]

 This parameter indicates the relative direction between the second index and its upstream adapter sequence.
 For most of the library building and sequencing strategies, the default ff is correct.

 * **-n**    the minimum quality score of the index bases in common reads to be accepted in the training data searching [5]

 This parameter indicates the lowest quality score of the index bases found in the common reads to accept as a training data.
 Even if one base of them drops below this value, the whole record is not added to the training set.